lkmx/dojo/tech/pyenv.md

 Pyenv is a powerful and open-source version management tool designed to simplify the process of handling multiple versions of Python on a single system.
 Pyenv allows developers to switch between different versions of Python easily, ensuring compatibility and ease of development for diverse projects.
-It excels over other version management tools by providing seamless environment isolation, effortless version installation, and integration with virtual environments.